 These packs are great if you’re going away for a really long time and you need something large for all of your travel gear.
 But because they are not proper travel backpacks, I won’t focus on them too much.
 You will find a couple of great options in the last section of the review.

 There are a few other features you might care about, so be careful to check for those in each of the backpacks you like the looks of.
 Things like external mesh pockets (for drink bottles), organization pockets for all your travel accessories, a rain cover for carrying your stuff in wet weather, and perhaps whether the straps are stowable (which makes for easier travel).

 Well, that was a lot of backpacks.
 And if you’re having a hard time choosing just one, you can just go for our top options.
 Here are the three of the best travel backpack for women that we always include in our top travel tips newsletter.

-And those would be our top three picks.
-But you can honestly grab any one of the packs in this review – all of them are rated very highly by happy travellers.
-Head over to Amazon to check out the prices of all the packs features here.
+And those would be our top three picks for travel backpacks for women on any trip.
+But you can honestly grab any one of the packs in this review – all of them are rated very highly by happy travelers.
+Head over to Amazon to check out the prices of all the packs featured here.